PayasPandey11/gitwise/test_merge.md

-# Test file for smart merge
+# Different content for conflict test